mosaabthemuslim/Robin-Mosaab/README.md

 ## This app contains .
 ### Contollers folder for creating readind deliting and updating documents in mongoDB.
 **Inside the handlerFactory.js there is comments about how to read update and delete documents**.
-**Inside the authController.js there is and comments that explane the code**.
+**Inside the authController.js there is comments that explane the code**.
 ### Utils folder for errors and email.
 ### Models for the Schemas of the DB.
 **Insid commentModel.js and replyModel.js there is comments about the code and some of the functionality in the code**.